Just Your Normal Missfit – Podcast

 Chitra completed her MA in Special Ed and Inclusion from the University of Northampton, UK, and her work involves training special educators and empowering parents.
 Being trained in the philosophy of Social Role Valorization greatly influences her work; she occasionally contributes as an Associate Faculty for Keystone Institute India.
 She is also trained in the practice of Narrative Therapy which she uses in her work to support parents of children with autism.

-Allinclusive Foundation is an organization that Chitra Co-Founded.
+Allinclusive Foundation is an organisation that Chitra Co-Founded.
 The organisation based in Bangalore works to change environments to make inclusion a reality.
 The role she considers most precious and the one that constantly inspires her, though, is that of being a parent to her 19-year-old autistic son.

 The Themes